An asymptotic refinement of the Gauss-Lucas Theorem for random polynomials with i.i.d. roots: Introduction

 More recently, it was shown in \cite{KS,OW2} that there is a close pairing between the roots and critical points.
 For example, if $W_1$ represents the critical point closest to $X_1$, the results in \cite{KS,OW2} describe the fluctuations for the distance between $W_1$ and $X_1$ as $n$ tends to infinity.

 In this paper, instead of considering an arbitrary root $X_i$, we consider the order statistics $X^{\ua}_{(i)}$, $|X^{\ua}_{(1)}| \leq \cdots \leq |X^{\ua}_{(n)}|$, and we study the behavior of the critical points closest to the largest in magnitude roots.
 Since the convex hull can often be determined by only a few of the largest points, one motivation for studying the largest critical points is to better understand the behavior of the convex hull formed from the critical points.
 As a corollary of our main results, for instance, we obtain an asymptotic refinement of the Gauss--Lucas theorem, which allows us to compare the diameter of the convex hull formed from the critical points with the diameter of the convex hull formed from the roots.
+We provide a detailed discussion of our results and their connections to the works cited above in Section \ref{sec:results}.